andygrunwald/dotfiles/README.md

 * Backup:
 	* SSH-Keys
-	* Settings of Filezilla, SequelPro
+	* Settings of FileZilla and SequelPro

 ## Not automated (yet)